CodeWithEugene/CodeWithEugene/README.md

 </p>

 <p align="center">
-I'm currently working on Solving Real World Problems.
+I'm currently working on Solving Real World Problems using technology.
 All of my projects are available on this repository and here: <a href="https://eugeniuss.netlify.app/">Personal Portfolio</a> and
 I regularly write articles on <a href="https://medium.com/@eugenegabriel.ke">Medium</a>.
 Feel free to reach out to me via E-Mail at eugenegabriel.ke@gmail.com.<br>
 </p>